chop-dbhi/studycentric/README.md

 ## Installing the server

 The StudyCentric server is a very simple Sinatra Ruby app.
 It can be installed a number of ways.
 Our internal instances serve the application from [Apache using the Passenger Phusion module](http://www.pastbedti.me/2009/11/deploying-a-sinatra-app-with-apache-and-phusion-passenger-a-k-a-mod_rack/), but there are other [options](http://www.kalzumeus.com/2010/01/15/deploying-sinatra-on-ubuntu-in-which-i-employ-a-secretary/).
 Sinatra is fully compatible with [Rack](http://en.wikipedia.org/wiki/Rack_(web_server_interface\)) so any web server capable of deploying a Rack application will work.
-It has been tested with Ruby 1.9.2.

 ### Server Ruby gem requirements
+1. ruby 1.9.2
 1. ruby-dicom (version 0.9.4)
 1. sinatra
 1. sinatra-contrib